Jevaughn18/campjamflooring/SETUP_INSTRUCTIONS.md

 2. Click "Click here to Set Or Reset Password"
 3. Enter your email
 4. Check email for reset link
-5. Click link and set new password
+5. Click link and set new passwordd

 ---